Knudåge Riisager: Career

 Knudåge Riisager was also an industrious writer: his bibliography includes nearly 400 titles spread over six decades.
 In 1956–67 he was director of the Royal Danish Academy of Music.
 His compositions are stored in the Music and Theatre Department at the Royal Danish Library.

-He was a commander of the 1st degree in the Dannebrogordenen, and is buried at Tibirkegård.
+He was a commander of the 1st degree in the Dannebrogordenen, died in Copenhagen, and is buried at Tibirkegård.

 Music

 According to his entry in Grove, "Riisager became the most prominent representative of the French-orientated trend in Danish music of the interwar years".
 His trumpet concertino (1933) is considered a leading example of Danish neoclassical music.